Why do we celebrate Boxing Day and how was it named?

 When and where is it marked?

 Boxing Day is normally marked on 26 December, the day after Christmas Day.
-This year it falls on a Thursday, so most workers across the UK will get the day off.
+This year it falls on a Sunday, so Tuesday 28 December has been provided as a substitute bank holiday instead.

 How do we celebrate these days?

-Around the UK, there are odd traditions associated with Boxing Day, such as the Boxing Day swims, whereby participants submerge themselves in ice-cold water.
+Around the UK, there are odd traditions associated with Boxing Day, such as the Boxing Day swims, when participants submerge themselves in ice-cold water.